mathnimnart/mathnimnart.github.io/_pages/about.md

 ---
 <style> body {text-align: justify} </style> <!-- Justify text. -->

-Currently post-doctoral researcher at <a href="https://www6.paca.inrae.fr/recover/" target="_blank" style="color:#3B528B;">INRAE – UMR RECOVER</a> in Aix-en-provence with a particular interest in island or island-like ecosystems.
-The overall goal of my research is to study the impact of global changes on the biodiversity patterns of such systems at a macroecological scale to guide conservation strategies.
+I am a post-doctoral researcher at <a href="https://www6.paca.inrae.fr/recover/" target="_blank" style="color:#3B528B;">INRAE – UMR RECOVER</a> working on the structure of ecological networks and environmental gradients in lakes.

-*Interests:*<br>
+My research addresses fundamental questions at the interface of community ecology, macroecology, and conservation biology.
+I investigate how global change affects patterns of biodiversity and how this can be used for conservation.
+I investigate these questions by combining open-access databases of environmental, trait, and phylogenetic characteristics, observational data from the field, and statistical modeling to integrate and synthesize data, particularly on climate and animals.
+Most of this work focuses on islands or island-like ecosystems.

+*Key words:*<br>
-macroecology ; global changes ; multiple facets of biodiversity ; vulnerability assessment ; conservation biology ; community ecology ; biogeography
+biogeography; community ecology ; conservation biology ; global changes ; macroecology ; multiple facets of biodiversity ; vulnerability assessment

 For more information about my research experience, please see my <a href="https://camilleleclerc.github.io/cv/" target="_blank" style="color:#3B528B;">curriculum vitæ</a>.

-Feel free to contact me for any inquiries, potential collaborations…
+Feel free to contact me for any inquiries or potential collaborations in any research topic.

 <img class="wp-image-817" style="width:340px;" src="images/logo_institut.png" alt="logo_institut" class="inline"/>